An algebraic model for commutative HZ-algebras: Introduction

 \section{Introduction}

-In \cite{s-alg} it was shown that the model category of algebra spectra over the integral Eilenberg-Mac\,Lane spectrum, $H\Z$, is connected to the model category of differential graded rings via a chain of Quillen equivalences.
-In this paper we extend this result to the case of commutative $H\Z$-algebra spectra.
-As a guiding example we consider the function spectrum from a space $X$ to the Eilenberg-Mac\,Lane spectrum of a commutative ring $R$, $F(X,HR)$.
-As $R$ is commutative, $F(X,HR)$ is a commutative $HR$-algebra spectrum whose homotopy groups are the cohomology groups of the space $X$ with coefficients in $R$:
+{Let $R$ be an arbitrary commutative ring.} In \cite{s-alg} it was shown that the model category of algebra spectra over the Eilenberg-Mac\,Lane spectrum, {$\HR$}, is connected to the model category of differential graded {$R$-algebras} via a chain of Quillen equivalences.
+In this paper we extend this result to the case of commutative {$\HR$-algebra } spectra.
+As a guiding example we consider the function spectrum from a space $X$ to the Eilenberg-Mac\,Lane spectrum of a commutative ring $R$, $F(X,\HR)$.
+As $R$ is commutative, $F(X,\HR)$ is a commutative $\HR$-algebra spectrum whose homotopy groups are the cohomology groups of the space $X$ with coefficients in $R$:

 The singular cochains on $X$ with coefficients in $R$, $S^*(X;R)$, give a chain model of the cohomology of $X$ by regrading.
 We set